Floating production storage and offloading: Record vessels

 The Skarv FPSO, developed and engineered by Aker Solutions for BP Norge, is one of the most advanced and largest FPSO deployed in the Norwegian Sea, offshore Mid Norway.
 Skarv is a gas condensate and oil field development.
-The development ties in five sub-sea templates, and the FPSO has capacity to include several smaller wells nearby in the future.
+The development ties in five sub-sea templates, and the FPSO has the capacity to include several smaller wells nearby in the future.
 The process plant on the vessel can handle about 19000000 m3/d of gas and 13500 m3/d of oil.
 An 80 km gas export pipe ties into Åsgard transport system.
 Aker Solutions (formerly Aker Kvaerner) developed the front-end design for the floating production facility as well as the overall system design for the field and preparation for procurement and project management of the total field development.
 The hull is an Aker Solutions proprietary "Tentech975" design.
 BP also selected Aker Solutions to perform the detail engineering, procurement and construction management assistance (EPcma) for the Skarv field development.
 The EPcma contract covers detail engineering and procurement work for the FPSO topsides as well as construction management assistance to BP including hull and topside facilities.
 The production started in field in August 2011.
 BP awarded the contract for fabrication of the Skarv FPSO hull to Samsung Heavy Industries in South Korea and the Turret contract to SBM.
-The FPSO has a length of 292 m, beam of 50.6 m and is 29 m deep, accommodates about 100 people in single cabins.
-The hull is delivered in January 2010.
+The FPSO has a length of 292m, beam of 50.6m and is 29m deep, and accommodates about 100 people in single cabins.
+The hull was delivered in January 2010.